Hair loss and bodybuilding are thought to have a connection, although this is generally a myth.

-In fact, genetics are one of the most important factors in almost all parts of the human body, and this includes hair as well.
 Hair growth and hair loss are effected by diet, environment, stress levels, and genetics amongst many other factors.

 Common Myths About Hair Loss and Bodybuilding

 Weight Lifting and Hair Loss Go Hand in Hand

 This is not true at all, but a lot of people believe it.

 The More Nutrients You Intake, the Thicker Hair You’ll Have

 Sweat Causes Baldness

-These are all great things.
+These are all great things!

-One thing to know: Sweat is great, but a clean scalp is even better.
 Sweat is only a problem when you let it build up and dry on your scalp, which can clog your hair follicles, leading to irritation and even, at times, fungal infections.

-Always shower after your workouts, and always use shampoo on your scalp.
+So, make sure you always shower after your workouts, and always use shampoo on your scalp.

 Stress Makes Your Hair Fall Out and There’s Nothing You Can Do About It

 While it’s true that a high-stress life can force your hair to enter telogen effluvium, a “resting phase” in which hair follicles pause during their hair cycle, that doesn’t mean that you’re destined to live with thin hair forever.